Poulkas/Batch-Script-To-Compile-C-Programs/README.md

 This Script Compile C++ sources.
 You need the bin folder of your compiler in your path.
+The Script validate the existence of the necessary folders and files.
 The output file name is main.exe.
 The output path is bin\debug\main.exe.
 The script make a object path (obj\subfolders|sources).